mzyl/bookbytes2.0/README.md

   - If we can't figure out chapter/paragraph issues for all texts,
     - maybe we just display the texts we have working sufficiently for release.
 - I think the CurrentBook global variable in book.go is the new session problem.
+- Maybe store list of files in text for Go to reference instead of rescanning the files on startup.
+  - This has been implemented.

 ### Ordered Plan
 - [x] Set up server to download full library